Anna Rezan: Acting and directing

 and appeared in magazines such as Cosmopolitan, Marie Claire and Esquire.
 In 2015, she filmed Dance Fight Love Die: With Mikis On the Road, a docu-fiction film by Asteris Koutoulas about composer Mikis Theodorakis.
 The film premiered at the Hof International Film Festival in 2017 and was released in theaters in 2018.
 Mikis Theodorakis and George Dalaras praised her performance.
 In 2016, she hosted the first annual Hellas Filmbox festival awards ceremony in Berlin, the city's first-ever Greek film festival.
 The following year, she portrayed supermodel Kate Mosscowitz in Victoria Larimore's Open House.

-In 2019, Rezan began the production of Beauty Before Age, a British short comedy film that is set to be released in 2023.In 2022, she co-produced The Re Education Camp, a short documentary focusing on the Makronisos concentration camp used during the Greek Civil War and the Greek junta.
-My People, which she wrote, directed, produced, and narrated, is a feature-length documentary about Jews in Greece & the Greek Resistance movement during World War II.
+In 2019, Rezan began the production of Beauty Before Age, a British television sitcom comedy, that was set for release in 2024.In 2022, she co-produced The Re Education Camp, a short documentary focusing on the Makronisos concentration camp used during the Greek Civil War and the Greek junta.

+Her feature directorial debut My People, which she wrote, directed, produced, and narrated, is a feature-length documentary about Jews in Greece & the Greek Resistance movement during World War II.
 The film premiered in Los Angeles in 2022 at the Los Angeles Greek Film Festival.

 In October 2022, it had its New York city premiere where it won the Audience Award for Best Film.
 The film had its Colorado premiere at the Vail Film Festival.

-On January 2023 the Order of AHEPA Bergen Knights Chapter #285 hosted the New Jersey Premiere of “My People,” to honor the Holocaust Remembrance Day as well as Rezan for promoting Hellenism across the world.
+In January 2023 the Order of AHEPA Bergen Knights Chapter #285 hosted the New Jersey Premiere of "My People," to honor the Holocaust Remembrance Day as well as Rezan for promoting Hellenism across the world.